dcl-2018-01/curriculum/docs/tidy-eval.md

 #> [1] 1
 ```

-In base R, there’s no consistent way to “unquote” an automatically
+In base R, there’s no consistent way to “unquote”, and hence evaluate,
-quoted argument.
-In other words, there’s no way to allow `$` to work
+an automatically quoted argument.
+In other words, there’s no way to
-indirectly:
+allow `$` to work indirectly:

 ``` r
 df$var